Freejet 330-series: Setting Up a Print in DirectRIP

 Congratulations!
 The waste ink pad counter has now been reset.

 The absorbent waste ink pad at the bottom of the waste ink tank should be replaced once it is thoroughly saturated.
+This waste ink tank is the chrome, rectangular box at the left end of the printhead carriage.
 See our article about replacing consumable parts for details on how to replace the pad.

 How To Install the Adjustment Program